How Do I Set Up House Utilities When I Move?

 Water

-Culinary water is what you will drink, cook, and shower with, although hopefully not simultaneously—no matter how easy it is to make radish roses in the shower.
+Culinary water is what you will drink, cook, and bathe with, although hopefully not simultaneously—no matter how easy it is to make radish roses in the shower.

 Culinary water is found both in and out of your home.
 If the faucet is outside your home but it’s coming through a wall or sticking out of your foundation, it is most likely culinary.
 Culinary water is metered, and you’ll pay by the gallon for your monthly water usage.